We're usually deep in NIH studies for about 1-2 hours a day for CBD.

 Cannabidiol modulates serotonergic transmission and reverses both allodynia and anxiety-like behavior in a model of neuropathic pain.

-Antidepressant-like effect induced by Cannabidiol is dependent on brain serotonin levels
+The antidepressant-like effect induced by Cannabidiol is dependent on brain serotonin levels

 That's a smattering of a host of different studies on CBD and serotonin.